lebojo/ZSH-Theme-other-shortcuts/README.md

 #gcp -> git commit push, usage: _>gcp "commit message"
 alias gcp='f() { git add . && git commit -m "$@" && git push; unset -f f; }; f'
 ```

+## CPP.JSON
+It's some VSCODE Snippets I use for 42 school mandatory norm.
+It create shortcuts for canonical form and for make fast a main.
+(To make it work, copy in your own snippets file, you can configure it by pressing F1 and type: "snippets")